microsoft/SandDance/packages/sanddance-embed/README.md

         console.log('messaged', e.data);
     };
 ```
 The message will contain a property `request` which is a clone of the requesting message object which instigated the response.
 Other properties vary depending on the type of request.
+For all command responses, see https://github.com/microsoft/SandDance/blob/master/packages/sanddance-embed/src/types/message-response.d.ts

  Here is an example of the response for `getInsight`:
 ```json
 {
     "request": {